LinuxCommandLibrary

 CAVEATS

-Performance can vary greatly depending on the hardware used, the hash type, and the complexity of the password.
+Performance heavily depends on hardware (especially GPUs), hash type, and the complexity of the password.
+High-end GPUs are often required for efficient cracking of complex hashes.

 HISTORY